sarvex/AQUARMOURY/Brownie/README.md

 So what do we use for payload?
 I would recommend using a **loader PIC blob as payload** that injects the **Stage-1/Beaconing payload blob** to another process from where network activity is **NOT** considered unusual.

-What this technique essentially helps us achieve is cloaking/shielding the malicious activity of **Code Injection** which could give us up especially when dealing with an EDR that doesn't use User-mode hooking to gain visibility into potentially suspicious actions(can be bypassed rather easily using well-placed direct syscalls) but rather **Kernel-mode ETW Threat Intelligence** functions like **MDATP**.
+What this technique essentially helps us achieve is cloaking/shielding the malicious activity of **Code Injection** which could give us up especially when dealing with an EDR that doesn't use User-mode hooking to gain visibility into potentially suspicious actions(can be bypassed rather easily using well-placed direct syscalls) but rather relies on **Kernel-mode ETW Threat Intelligence** functions like **MDATP**.
 It will still **generate telemetry but will probably allow the activity since it is originating from a MS signed, trusted and legitimate binary** :)

 ## Detection/Mitigation
-Here is a mandatory [CAPA]() scan result of our `Brownie` DLL:
+Here is a mandatory [CAPA](https://github.com/fireeye/capa) scan result of our `Brownie` DLL:

 ![CAPA Result](https://github.com/slaeryan/AQUARMOURY/blob/master/Brownie/Screenshots/capa.PNG "CAPA Result")